YIZHUANG/ideaManagement_backend_knex_nodejs/README.md

 ```
 Functions:
 display list of data.
-add data. (the cool part, when you add data, it will trigger another add data request automatically)
+add data. (when you add data, it will trigger another add data request automatically)
-edit the data. (the cool part, when you edit data, it will trigger another edit data request automatically)
+edit the data. (when you edit data, it will trigger another edit data request automatically)
-delete the data.(Associated will be deleted as well due to onDelete('CASCADE'))
+delete the data.(Associated rows from other tables will be deleted as well due to onDelete('CASCADE'))
 ```